LaTeX back-end

 .
 If it isnothing

-, then no footer will be used.
+, no footer will be used.
 (Default =nothing

 : Select the alignment of the row number column (see the section Alignment).
 (Default =:r